 Affiliate link disclosure: This post may contain affiliate links including Amazon that earn me a small commission, at no extra cost to you.
 Read more in our full Affiliate Link Disclosure.

-.
+Puerto Morelos is one of the best Mexican beach towns.
 This typical Mexican fishing village in Quintana Roo has lots going for it.
 Not only does it have one of the best beaches in the Mayan Riviera, but it also has the second-largest barrier reef in the world, the Mesoamerican Barrier Reef, which lies just offshore.
 In 1998 this section of the reef was declared a protected National Marine Park.
 As a result, it’s less visited, healthier and more spectacular than the reef near Playa del Carmen and Cancun.

 We learnt about the reef and snorkelling in Puerto Morelos soon after arriving in the village.
 It was instantly added to our list of things to do.
 After all, there was no way we could live in Puerto Morelos for six weeks and miss out on that.